panda-yoo/Quantum-kernel-SVM-Project/README.md

 # Quantum Kernel SVM Project

-This project explores quantum kernel based Support Vector Machines (SVMs) and compares multiple feature-map circuits on synthetic and real datasets.
+This project investigates quantum kernel-based Support Vector Machines (QSVMs) by comparing multiple quantum feature-map circuits across synthetic and real-world datasets.

+Implemented using Qiskit and scikit-learn, the study evaluates how feature-map design and encoding parameter α influence classification accuracy, decision boundaries, and kernel performance.

+Datasets include XOR synthetic data and the Wisconsin Breast Cancer dataset.

+Developed as part of PH874 – Basics of Quantum Computing.

 The repository contains two main notebooks: